pacas00/pacas00.github.io/_posts_mods/2018-08-24-unbalancing-box-of-bits-a-fortresscraft-evolved-mod.md

 This mod will also include unbalancing and potentially compatibility breaking changes.
 One of these changes are converting Minecarts to be stackable.

-Do not remove this mod from an existing save otherwise you will risk corrupting your save.
+It is safe to add this mod to an existing save, But, Do not remove this mod from an existing save otherwise you will risk corrupting your save.
 Please be aware that I do not guarantee 100% compatibility with other mods.
 <br><br>

 Find the mod on the Steam Workshop at